Undeveloped Buffy the Vampire Slayer spinoffs: Production details

-Since then Whedon has continued to pursue the Spike movie, and find interested parties that would air and/or produce the film led by Minear, and starring Marsters and Acker.
-During March 2006, Whedon appeared on the UK TV Channel, MTV Screenplay, he announced he was still trying to get the Spike movie made.
-In May 2006, outside the Saturn Awards, Whedon announced that he had pitched the concept to various bodies (which must include 20th Century Fox, since they own the rights to the fictional Buffyverse), but had yet to receive any feedback from those bodies.
-Amy Acker said at a convention in May 2006 that the Spike movie would not be happening: “I think its safe to say that’s not happening anymore, cause if they were, they’d be getting done right now.
-There was supposed to be three of them –- one for Spike, a Faith one and also one for Willow.
-I think it's safe to say that now because it's not going to happen”.
-In June 2006, Joss Whedon also said that funding was a problem: "There are certain characters I’ve been saving because I thought I might make movies about them, but that doesn’t look like it’s going to happen.
+Since then Whedon has continued to pursue the Spike film, and find interested parties that would air and/or produce the film led by Minear, and starring Marsters and Acker.
+During March 2006, Whedon appeared on the UK TV Channel, MTV Screenplay, announcing that he was still trying to get Spike made.
+In May 2006, outside the Saturn Awards, Whedon announced that he had pitched the concept to various bodies but had yet to receive any feedback.
+Amy Acker said at a convention in May 2006 that the Spike film would not be happening: "I think it's safe to say that's not happening anymore, cause if they were, they'd be getting done right now.
+There was supposed to be three of them – one for Spike, a Faith one and also one for Willow.
+I think it's safe to say that now because it's not going to happen."
+In June 2006, Whedon also said that funding was a problem: "There are certain characters I've been saving because I thought I might make movies about them, but that doesn't look like it's going to happen.
 I think money is standing in the way".